Mission Responding to Richmond

 Award recognizes individuals and community partners who not only advocate for the healthcare and educational needs of children, but who are also champions for the cause.
 RAA was specifically nominated for partnering to serve both adult & pediatric critical care transports, RAA’s school supplies giveaway to City of Richmond kids, its child safety seat course, as well as RAA’s participation at the annual summer safety fair (in Chimborazo Park) providing tours of our ambulance and prevention information.

 Our response times remain among the fastest in the nation.
-RAA ambulances are on the scene of life-threatening emergency calls in less than 8 minutes, 59 seconds 90 percent of the time, despite being one of the busiest EMS systems, per capita, in the country.
+RAA ambulances are on the scene of life-threatening emergency calls in 8 minutes, 59 seconds or less 90 percent of the time, despite being one of the busiest EMS systems, per capita, in the country.

 Committed to Excellence